NMAA13034U Introduction to K-theory (K-Theory)

 - Exact sequences and calculation of K-groups.

-- Products in K-theory.
+- The six term exact sequence in K-theory.

 Knowledge: The student will obtain knowledge of the elements mentioned in the description of the content